 I have realized that God gives us passions and skills in certain areas, then He tells us to step out in faith and use what He’s equipped us with to give Him the glory.
 But sometimes we evaluate Gods plan and wonder how on earth we’ll accomplish it, because we turn the attention back to ourselves.
 We aren’t focused on God.

 In Matthew 14:25, Jesus walks on water towards His sleeping disciples in the boat and they eventually wake up and notice Him.
 Peter says, “Lord if it’s really You, command me to come to You.”
 So Jesus tells Him to come.
 Peter walks on the water for a little bit until the waves and the wind distract Him and He begins to sink.
 God catches Peter and tells Him, “Your faith is small.
 Why did you doubt?”

-You actively seek God and your like God is that you?
-God shows you that it is Him and you believe Him, so you ask Him to call you into something, show you His purpose and plan that He designed specifically for you.
-He’s asking you to take a step of faith, to come closer to Him, but instead of even getting off the boat like Peter did, you pause.
+You actively seek God, and maybe you’re like God is that you?
+God shows you that it is Him and you believe Him, so you ask Him to call you into something—show you His plan that He designed specifically for you.
+He’s asking you to take a step of faith, but instead of even getting off the boat like Peter did, you pause.
 Before you can step off the boat and rely on God alone, you stand there contemplating how you’ll get to Him.